darkcom109/Webify.ai-v2/README.md

 ﻿# 🕸️ Webify.ai-v2

 A fast **AI-powered website generator** for smaller, clean websites, built with Flask + OpenAI's Responses API.
-Webify.ai-v2 is the successor to **Webify.ai-v1** — rebuilt from the ground up to be faster, cleaner, and far more polished.
+Webify.ai-v2 is the successor to **Webify.ai** — rebuilt from the ground up to be faster, cleaner, and far more polished.
 Think of it as a **v0 / Lovable-inspired site builder** that turns your ideas into a quick prototype

 ---